AtlasOfLivingAustralia/submit-data-workshop/_episodes/02-Data-Cleaning.md

 - "Matching scientific names to the ALA."
 - "Converting latitude and longitude variations to decimal degrees North and East."
 keypoints:
-- "When doing conversions it's best to break out your data into it's component pieces."
+- "When doing conversions it's best to break out your data into its component pieces."
 - "Dates are messy to deal with.
 Some packages have easy solutions, otherwise use regular expressions to align date strings to ISO 8601."
-- "WoRMS LSIDs are a requirement for OBIS."
 - "Latitude and longitudes are like dates, they can be messy to deal with.
 Take a similar approach."
 ---